Andrew Sinclair (privy counsellor): Early life

 Sinclair was the third son of Henry Sinclair, 6th Lord Sinclair, and Janet Lindsay, in his fathers first marriage.
 For a period he was brought up at the court of Henry I, Duke of Guise.

 In September 1589 James VI of Scotland was waiting for the arrival of his bride Anne of Denmark.
 On the 10 October 1589 the Danish envoy Steen Bille and Andrew Sinclair arrived in Leith with her letters.
 She had decided to stay over-winter in Norway.
 In October 1589 Sinclair sailed back to Norway with James VI to meet Anne of Denmark.
-He went ahead from Flekkerøy with Steen Bille to Anna at Oslo with news of their arrival.
+He went ahead from Flekkerøy with Steen Bille to Anne at Oslo with news of their arrival.
 A Danish source mentions he was a tall young man.

 Sinclair stayed with the king in Denmark and handed out rewards to shipbuilders in Copenhagen.
 Sinclar stayed at the Danish royal court and became hofjunker to Christian IV of Denmark in 1591, and in 1597 kammerjunker to the queen, Anne Catherine of Brandenburg.

 Sinclair attended the baptism of Prince Henry at Stirling Castle in 1594 and James VI gave him a "target" or hat badge worth 80 French crowns.

 Christian IV made a voyage in the North Sea towards Norway in June 1597.
 Sinclair told a Scottish merchant that Christian IV would visit Scotland and Anne of Denmark should prepare a lodging for him in Kinloch's house near the gates of Holyrood Palace.
 Christian IV did not visit Scotland.
 In December 1597 Sinclair sent a letter to James VI.
 The English courtier Roger Aston read it and sent a summary to Sir Robert Cecil.
 Sinclair informed James VI that Christian IV of Denmark and other German princes would visit Scotland in the spring, and the queen's brother, the Duke of Holstein would come through and France and England and meet up.
 In the event, only Ulrik, Duke of Holstein turned up in Scotland.

 From Frederiksborg Sinclair sent James VI notice of the coronation of Christian IV in 1596 in advance of a formal invitation by the diplomat Steen Bille, suggesting that if he could not come in person, the Duke of Lennox and two other noblemen would be suitable.
 The English ambassador Robert Bowes sent a copy of Sinclair's letter to William Cecil, suggesting the Earl of Crawford or Lord Sanquhar might go with the duke.
 In the event, James VI sent Lord Ogilvy and Peter Young.

 After his marriage 1600, Sinclair left the court, and became a fief-holder in Skåne.
 Sinclair fought in the Kalmar war as captain of a company of the King's regiment of foot, and participated in the Danish capture of Öland.
 After the Danish capture of Kalmar he became military governor of the city.